What are Texas' car insurance requirements?

 Uninsured motorist coverage covers medical expenses for you and your passengers if you are hit by a driver with little or no insurance.
 UM/UIM PD pays for damage an uninsured or underinsured driver causes to your vehicle.
 PIP also covers your medical costs, as well as lost wages and death benefits, but pays out regardless of who is at fault.
 As with liability coverage, it's generally a good idea to choose higher limits for these coverages to better protect you and your family's financial well-being.

 You could get cheaper car insurance in Texas by bundling your home and auto insurance policies — new customers nationwide who switch and save with Progressive save over 20% on average when they bundle their home and auto.*

 Consider comprehensive and collision coverage

 Texas requires liability insurance, but not comprehensive coverage or collision coverage.
 Still, buying comprehensive and collision coverage is a smart idea, especially if your car is more expensive.
 These coverages will pay for the repair or replacement of your vehicle if it's in an accident, stolen, or otherwise damaged as a result of a covered incident.
 If you're leasing or financing a car, you may be required to carry these coverages.

 Check out more available auto insurance coverages.

 How much is car insurance in Texas?

-In 2020, the average car insurance cost in Texas for a Progressive liability-only auto policy was about $177.* Your rate will vary based on your driving history, location, the limits and coverages you choose, as well as other factors.
+In 2020-2021, the average cost for a Progressive liability-only auto policy (single driver/single car) in Texas was about $98.** Your rate will vary based on your driving history, location, the limits and coverages you choose, as well as other factors.
 Get a Texas auto insurance quote through Progressive to learn more about your rates.

 What discounts can I get for my Texas car insurance?

 Everything's bigger in Texas — including the discounts.
 Other discounts offered through Progressive include:

 - Paid in full